At Debt Advice Northern Ireland we are committed to maintaining the trust and confidence of visitors to our website.

 Cookies can be deleted from your computer or mobile device.
 You can set your browser not to receive cookies in the future.
 For more information on doing this visit https://www.aboutcookies.org Please note that our Website may not work to its full potential if you disable or delete cookies.

 We occasionally use Google for paid advertising.
 When you visit this site by this channel a cookie is stored on your computer (subject to your privacy settings, as above), which can allow us to re-target you with ads once you leave this site and visit other websites which use Google to display ads.
 Google calls this retargeting, the more general name is re-marketing.
 You may opt-out of this method of advertising from Google - visit https://privacy.google.com/intl/en-GB/take-control.html?categories_activeEl=sign-in

 Like Cookies, log files allow us to record usage of this site.
 We use this information for analytical purposes because understanding patterns of user behaviour helps us improve our website.
 Log files do not contain personal information and they are not used to identify individual patterns of use of the site.

 Fill in the form and we will get back to you

 Gave me help advice and confidence to deal with a very large and stressful financial situation that I could see no way out of.
 Many thanks. | Client review

-If you are struggling to pay your debts (totalling more than £10,000) then an IVA could help you lower your monthly repayments.
+If you are struggling to pay your debts (of more than £8,000) then an IVA could help you lower your monthly repayments.
 You could even write off debt on completion of the IVA...Read more...